lubeda/EspHoMaTriXv2/README.md

 ##### gauge

 The gauge is displayed in the left most column.
-You can set its color und its value from 0-100, the resolution is limited to 8 pixels, so it is not a precision gauge.
+You can set its color and its value from 0-100, the resolution is limited to 8 pixels, so it is not a precision gauge.

 ###### service